FirstEnergy Corp. [FE] moved up 0.02: Why It's Important

 How has FE stock performed recently?

 FirstEnergy Corp.
-[FE] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 0.05.
-With this latest performance, FE shares gained by 2.86% in over the last four-week period, additionally plugging by 5.82% over the last 6 months – not to mention a rise of 33.34% in the past year of trading.
+[FE] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -0.65.
+With this latest performance, FE shares gained by 1.95% in over the last four-week period, additionally plugging by 6.30% over the last 6 months – not to mention a rise of 29.41% in the past year of trading.

 FirstEnergy Corp.
 [FE]: Deeper insight into the fundamentals